Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 ---
-title: 'Enneagram Type 2: The Helper'
+title: 'Enneagram Type 2: "The Helper"'
 description: "Explore the Helper or Giver's empathetic and caring nature.
 Understand how Twos prioritize others' needs and seek love."
 author: 'DJ Wayne'
 date: '2023-02-18'